Who is a young carer?

 How is the service delivered?

-The Young Carers Support Service will be delivered by one of 4 teams.
-One team is located in each of the following localities across Devon: North Devon, Exeter, South and West Devon, Mid and East Devon.
+The Devon Carers Young Carers Support Service is delivered by 4 locality teams – North Devon, Exeter, South and West Devon, Mid and East Devon.
 There are lead practitioners and support workers for each area and a central ‘hub’ of specialist workers who can advise their colleagues.

 Support that may be accessed through the Young Carers Service following assessment